Lower St. Bernard Parish, LA Roadway Network & Resilience Study

 III.
 Timeline

 *Note: Additional time is needed to develop project alternatives and work with DOTD.
-As a result, Public Meeting No. 2 is anticipated to occur in the Fall and the Project is expected to be complete before the end of the year.
-An updated Timeline is posted below (dated August 2).
-Thank you for your patience and participation in this important study for the Parish.
+As a result, Public Meeting No. 2 is scheduled for February 4th.
+This study effort is expected to be complete by mid-2025.
+An updated Timeline is posted above.
+Thank you for your patience and participation in this important study.

 IV.
 How to Stay Informed and Get Involved